 The Composite 20 index is off 18.1% from the peak, and up 0.8% (SA) in February.
 The Composite 20 is up 23.4% from the post-bubble low set in Jan 2012 (SA).

 The second graph shows the Year over year change in both indices.

-Prices increased (SA) in 20 of the 20 Case-Shiller cities in August seasonally adjusted.
-Prices in Las Vegas are off 47.7% from the peak, and prices in Denver and Dallas are at new highs.
+Prices increased (SA) in 19 of the 20 Case-Shiller cities in February seasonally adjusted.
+(Prices increased in 7 of the 20 cities NSA) Prices in Las Vegas are off 44.5% from the peak, and prices in Denver and Dallas are at new highs (SA).

-This was above the consensus forecast for a 12.4% YoY increase.
+This was at the consensus forecast for a 13.0% YoY increase.
 I'll have more on prices later.